Buddhist-style architecture at Vat Sensoukharam in Luang Prabang, Laos.

 Wat.

-In the Lao language, many words appear similar to Thai.
+In Lao, many words appear similar to Thai.

-Vat means temple in pasa Lao or the Laotian language.
+Vat = temple in pasa Lao (Laotian language).

 A temple which is a Buddhist-influenced dream building design of five cascading roofs of varied inlcines.
 In the post: Infinite Earth Art: Temples of Luang Prabang.

-Having grown up in a non-eastern milieu, sites like this tend to put me in awe.
+Having grown up in a non-eastern milieu, sites like this put me in awe.

 An exotic yellow temple surrounded by lush green forest under a late-afernoon, dark-blue sky.
 In the post: Infinite Earth Art: Temples of Luang Prabang.

-Whether strolling the evening streets with a destination in mind or not, you cannot help but notice visually-pleasant, ubiquitous temples.
+Whether strolling the evening streets with a destination in mind or not, you can’t help but notice visually-pleasant, ubiquitous temples.

 A huge intricate temple with steps and people leading to the exotic façade.
 In the post: Infinite Earth Art: Temples of Luang Prabang.